appintheair/stripe-watchos-tokenizer/README.md

 # stripe-watchos-tokenizer
-Allows to convert authorized PKPayment objects to Stipe tokens.
+Allows to convert authorized PKPayment objects to Stripe tokens.

 ## Installation
 Add the following line to your Podfile for Swift 3.0